indigotech/taq-github-bot/src/data/local/github/tracks-node/track-6/steps/step-2.md

-# Step 2/3 - Integrate with the database
+# Step 2/4 - Integrating with the database

-### Estimated time: 4 hours
+### Estimated time: 3 hours

-After checking the authentication, it's time to fully integrate your mutation with the database.
-If provided token is valid, the server should validate the given input, and if everything is right, create a user on database.
-Wait, validate what? 🧐

-1. The system should not allow two or more users with the same e-mail
-1. The system should not allow a very weak password.
-Follow these rules:
-    + It should have at least 7 characters
-    + It should have at least 1 letter and 1 digit.

-You can add some validations if you want.
-For example, minimum and maximum birth date.
-But the most important are those two above.

-**NOTE:** as we discussed, remember not to save the password as plain text on database.
-Use at least a good hash algorithm (with [salt system](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#salting), optionally).
-Ask your tutor if you got stuck 👍
+Now you're going to fully integrate the Login mutation with the database.
+Since we don't have a mutation to create users (yet), we should create one directly on the database, so we have the conditions to test it properly.

+**NOTE:** One of the required data to create a user is the password.
+You should have read or heard already that storing users password as plain text in the database is a bad idea.
+If not, you're reading now: it **is** a bad idea 🤦‍.
+The minimum security we should have on this case is to use a hash algorithm to store the password.
+This is not a 100% secure method, but it helps already.
+Interested in this security matter?
+Check [this post](https://itnext.io/how-not-to-store-passwords-4955569e6e84) for additional details.
+Since this is only an onboard server, you don't need to have a ultra-master-blaster security method.
+Our main goal here is to show you some levels of security and prevent you from beginning your projects with an ultra-master-blaster insecure method.

+After creating an user, you should implement your mutation as follows:

+1. Get the input e-mail received on the mutation and try to find one on database.
+1. Check if the given password is correct.
+Remember that, in order to compare them properly, the input password should be submitted to the same process of transformation that the ones stored on Database, right?
+1. If the e-mail can be found on the database and the password is valid, return the user info and a token.
+For now, the token can be only an empty string.
+You're going to implement it on next step.